Austria Center Vienna supports the City of Vienna-Free COVID-19 rapid testing provided by the City of Vienna

 The time elapsed from the swab taken by health professionals until a result is available is around 15 minutes.
 If there are many people waiting to be tested, the time required may be longer because of the queues.

 The test result is evaluated at the last station of the rapid test line.
-In case of a negative test result, you will receive a confirmation via text message or a printout.
+In case of a negative test result, you will receive a confirmation via text message.
 This negative test result is valid for 24 hours.

 In this case, qualified health professionals will request you to immediately undergo an additional PCR test (gold standard).
 Following the PCR test, you will be interviewed on behalf of the health authority and then given an official notification.
 Then you must directly return to your home for self-quarantine.
 In exceptional cases, the results of the PCR test and the antigen test may differ; in this case, the result of the PCR test is considered decisive for the quarantine period.
 For this reason, you will receive the relevant information subsequently by mail.